The-OpenROAD-Project/OpenLane/docs/source/full_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's create the design.
 The following command will create a directory ``design/mem_1r1w/`` and one file ``config.tcl`` that will be mostly empty.

 .. code-block:: console

     ./flow.tcl -design mem_1r1w -init_design_config

+One of the common mistakes people make is copying existing designs, like ``designs/inverter`` and then they face issues with their configuration.
+Always create new designs using ``-init_design_config``.
+It will ensure that your configuration is the absolute minimum.

+Example of the common issues people face:
+They copy ``inverter`` design, rename it.
+Then run the flow and the router crashes with ``error 10``.
+This is caused by enabled "basic placement", which works only for designs with a couple of dozen standard cells, not hundreds.
+So when you change the basic inverter with a design containing many cells router will not be able to route your design, therefore crashing with cryptic message.

 Step 2.
 Create the RTL files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^